Struct chrono::naive::datetime::NaiveDateTime

 and the number of nanoseconds since the last whole non-leap second.

-on the out-of-range number of seconds and/or invalid nanosecond.
+Returns None on the out-of-range number of seconds and/or invalid nanosecond.

 fn from_num_seconds_from_unix_epoch(secs: i64, nsecs: u32) -> NaiveDateTime

-Deprecated: Same to NaiveDateTime::from_timestamp
+Deprecated: Same to NaiveDateTime::from_timestamp.

 fn from_num_seconds_from_unix_epoch_opt(secs: i64, nsecs: u32) -> Option<NaiveDateTime>

-Deprecated: Same to NaiveDateTime::from_timestamp_opt
+Deprecated: Same to NaiveDateTime::from_timestamp_opt.

 fn parse_from_str(s: &str, fmt: &str) -> ParseResult<NaiveDateTime>

-Parses a string with the specified format string and returns a new NaiveDateTime
+Parses a string with the specified format string and returns a new NaiveDateTime.

-See the format::strftime
+See the format::strftime module

 on the supported escape sequences.